MicrosoftDocs/power-platform/power-platform/alm/copilot-deployment-notes-pipelines.md

 ## Disable AI-generated deployment notes

-1. Go to the **Deployment Pipeline Configuration** app in the Pipelines Host environment.
+1. Go to the **Deployment Pipeline Configuration** app in the pipelines Host environment.
 2. Select **Pipelines** in the left navigation bar.
 3. Click the pipeline that you would like to disable AI for.
 4. Set "AI deployment notes" to **Disabled** via the dropdown.